cjcheok08/Simple-compiler/README.md

 # Simple-compiler
-The task was to build a simple compiler that translates a basic source language into Python and executes the file in the Python environment.
+The task was to build a simple compiler that translates a basic source language into Python and executes the file in the Python environment (akin to compiling source code into machine code).
 This was developed using Java & the libraries "Antlr" and "Jython".

 The basic source language is able to computer arithmetic operations of integer and floating-point numbers, variable declaration and assignment, functions as well as handling control flow.
 Input files for demonstration has been prepared under folder "input" with their outputs under folder "output".